 To get a quote takes just a few minutes.
 Tell us your postcode, the name of your suppliers, how much you spend per year, and we'll tell you how much you could save.

 This service compares over 14,000 different and constantly updated energy prices, from all the main suppliers in England, Scotland and Wales.
 Within a few minutes you could end up saving over £380 a year (based on national average) on your energy bills.

 We will confirm your application by e-mail and forward your details securely to your chosen supplier.
 The supplier will start organising the switch and will contact you to confirm when the service will start.

 What are the advantages to me?

 This is a fully comprehensive, fully independent, and fully impartial service.
 It is fast, friendly, secure and FREE.
-We pull together all the data and information from the utility industry to make your life easier.
-Within 10 minutes you could end up saving over £170 a year on your energy bills.
+Within a few minutes you could end up saving an average of £380 a year on your energy bills.
 Try it for yourself and see.
 Use the service as often as you like; there is no obligation.

-How do you keep your prices up to date?
+How do we keep our prices up to date?